 ― J. Krishnamurti

-This mental/emotional process of evaluating what we experience as bad, wrong, condemnable can dominate our lives.
+This deeply engrained process of evaluating what we experience as bad, wrong, condemnable can dominate our lives.
+It is embedded in the language we use to describe and communicate our experience.

 (READ MORE....A FEW TIPS ON PRACTICE)